Neuroimmunology

 • The addition of an antiepileptic drug with enzyme-inducing properties (carbamazepine, phenytoin, barbiturates) in patients with epilepsy taking an SSRI, which had resulted in remission of the depressive episode.
 In these patients, these antiepileptic drugs will increase the clearance of the antidepressant, lower its serum concentration, and limit its efficacy. |

-Another cautionary note is in order: before starting an antidepressant drug, clinicians must rule out a history of a manic or hypomanic episode that may be suggestive of a bipolar disorder as these drugs can potentially trigger a manic or hypomanic episode in the short term, but they may worsen the course of the bipolar disorder in the long-term, particularly in the case of rapid cycling bipolar disease.
+Another cautionary note is in order: before starting an antidepressant drug, clinicians must rule out a history of a manic or hypomanic episode that may be suggestive of a bipolar disorder as these drugs can potentially trigger a manic or hypomanic episode in the short term, and they may worsen the course of the bipolar disorder in the long-term, resulting in rapid cycling bipolar disease.
 In such cases, an antiepileptic drug with mood stabilizing and antidepressant properties such as lamotrigine must be considered.
 Carbamazepine and valproate may be added in case of persistent symptoms.
-Lithium should be considered if these antiepileptic drugs cannot yield a euthymic state.
+Lithium or atypical antipsychotics with mood stabilizing properties should be considered if these antiepileptic drugs cannot yield a euthymic state.
 If an antidepressant is required, it should not be started in the absence of a mood-stabilizing drug.

-A review of the literature has found an increased incidence of seizures with the use of 4 specific antidepressant drugs; these include: maprotiline, amoxapine, clomipramine, and bupropion (Swinkels et al 1995; 66).
-As stated above, SSRI and SNRIs are expected to be safe in patients with epilepsy when used at therapeutic doses (02).
-In one study, sertraline was found to definitely worsen seizures in only 1 in 100 patients with refractory epilepsy (54) whereas several open trials have suggested a potential antiepileptic effect of fluoxetine and citalopram (25; 26; 81).
-In a published study by Ribot and colleagues, treatment of depressive or anxiety disorders with an SSRI or SNRI was associated with a reduction in seizure frequency by almost 30% among patients with more than 1 seizure per month (78).
+A review of the literature has found an increased incidence of seizures with the use of four specific antidepressant drugs; these include: maprotiline, amoxapine, clomipramine, and bupropion (82).
+As stated above, SSRI and SNRIs are expected to be safe in patients with epilepsy when used at therapeutic doses (03).
+In one study, sertraline was found to definitely worsen seizures in only 1 in 100 patients with refractory epilepsy (67) whereas several open trials have suggested a potential antiepileptic effect of fluoxetine and citalopram (30; 31; 107).
+In an open trial of SSRIs and SNRIs used for the treatment of depressive or anxiety disorders, Ribot and colleagues found a reduction in seizure frequency of almost 30% among patients with more than one seizure per month (102).
 This effect was not related to the psychiatric effect of these drugs.
+However, these data need to be replicated in double-blind placebo-controlled trials.

-Blumer has also reported that using tricyclic antidepressants alone and in combination with SSRIs in patients with epilepsy did not lead to any seizure exacerbation (11).
+Blumer has also reported that using tricyclic antidepressants alone and in combination with SSRIs in patients with epilepsy did not lead to any seizure exacerbation (13).
 Monoamine oxidase-A-inhibitors (MAO-I) are not known to cause seizures in patients without epilepsy.
 Patients treated with tricyclic antidepressants should be started at low doses with small increments until the desired clinical response is reached to minimize the risk of adverse events.
-Furthermore, the use of this class of antidepressant drugs requires a baseline EKG as well as one when reaching the target dose, as changes have been reported.
-The latest review of the use of SSRIs in patients with epilepsy concludes that antidepressant drugs of the SSRI and SNRI families are safe for these patients and should be used at therapeutic doses for the management of depressive and anxiety disorders (49).
+Furthermore, the use of tricyclic antidepressant drugs requires a baseline EKG as well as one when reaching the target dose, as changes have been reported.

 Pharmacokinetic interaction between antidepressant drugs and antiepileptic drugs.
 Most antidepressant drugs are metabolized in the liver, and their metabolism is accelerated in the presence of antiepileptic drugs with enzyme-inducing properties.
 This pharmacokinetic effect is not observed with the new antiepileptic drugs gabapentin, lamotrigine, tiagabine, levetiracetam, zonisamide, pregabalin, vigabatrin, and perampanel.